markvl/www.vlent.nl/content/weblog/2014/pycharm-django-buildout.md

 ---
-title: Using PyCharm with a Django in a Buildout
+title: Using PyCharm with Django in a Buildout
 date: 2014-05-08 22:26:00
 tags: [django]
 ---